chatwoot/docs/docs/handbook/engineering/pr-guidelines.md

 > If applied, this commit will <ins>your subject line here</ins>

 - Capitalize the subject line
+### Update product documentation

+Please make sure that product docs are updated before merging the PR.
+The PR owner should check the requirement of any documentation changes related to the raised PR.

+- Add the `docs-needed` label to the PR.
+- Add the content to the [docs](https://github.com/chatwoot/docs),
+- Add `docs-done label` to the PR after completing the documentation.

 ### Add co-authors if applicable